-6) Doubt over a Player's Eligibility
+8) Doubt over a Player's Eligibility

-- a) Players are required to carry their player passes or EPP as well as an official ID with photograph (identity card, passport, driving licence, etc.) with them at all games. - b) If the opposing captain has reason to believe a player has not been registered, he or she has the right to ask the umpire to check the identity of the respective player.
-If the umpires are not able to determine with any certainty whether a player is registered or not, the game shall be played anyway.
+- a) Players are required to carry their player pass as well as an official ID with photograph (identity card, passport, driving licence, etc.) with them at all games. - b) If the opposing captain has reason to believe a player has not been registered, he or she has the right to ask the umpire to check the identity of the respective player.
+If the umpires are not able to determine with any certainty whether a player is registered or not, the game shall still be played.
 The opposition team then has until the following Tuesday at 10pm to raise an objection with the League Management.

-7) Missing Player Passes
+9) Missing Player Passes